JJ/granada-off/text/geekery.md

 coworking office is just an open space that provides a desk area, connectivity and amenities to freelancers and startup companies.
-During the Crisis, they were a convenient and cheap alternative to either staying at your parents, renting real office space or crashing at a café.
+During the Crisis, they were a convenient and cheap alternative to either staying at home with your parents or renting real office space or crashing at a café.
 For less than 50€ a month, you could have your very own office to receive customers and interact with fellow entrepreneurs.

 Only maybe it became too much of a good thing.
 At the height of the phenomenon, there were more coworking spaces in Granada than in any other city in Spain, proving again that, when it comes to geekery, Granada rocks.
 After closing Spiral, other coworking spaces, like Cocorocó, also shut down, and then smaller ones.
-The only thriving space right now seems to be [ErranT](http://www.errant.es/), which you are welcome to visit by itself or joining one of the many activities that take place there.
+The only thriving space right now seems to be [ErranT](http://www.errant.es/), which you are welcome to visit by itself or by joining one of the many activities that take place there.
 It is actually very close to one of the biggest cibercafés that existed also in Granada in the late 90s and early aughts, [Red Isis](http://www.exploregranada.com/internet.htm).
 It is now